Concept Flashcards

 What is the most basic AC-to-DC converter?
 A half-wave rectifier.

 What is a diode?
-An electronic component that allows current to flow in one direction only.
+A diode is an electronic one-way valve for current – it allows current to flow in one direction but blocks it in the opposite direction.

 What is a capacitor?
-A storage device that acts like a temporary battery.
-If a voltage is present across the capacitor, it will charge up to that voltage.
+A capacitor is an electrical energy storage device (it stores charge).
+It acts like a temporary battery in that when a voltage is applied, the capacitor charges up to that voltage.

 What are negative currents?
 Currents that flow in the opposite direction to the defined positive reference direction.